One Month Thailand Itinerary

 4 Days in Phuket

-Begin your one-month Thailand trip in the vibrant capital, Bangkok.
+Begin your month-long adventure in the capital city of Bangkok.

 • Enjoy street food, rooftop bars and cultural creative parks

-• Witness the chaos that is Khaosan road
+• Witness the chaos of Khao San Road

 • Enjoy the Yi Peng Lantern Festival if you’re visiting during the full moon in November